Heavy Haul and Oversized Trucking Logo

 • Flatbed trailer

 The right equipment and the right carrier can make transporting a mobile home an easy job.
-Why don’t you leave your next mobile home move to the experts at R+L Logistics?
+Why don’t you leave your next mobile home move to the experts at Heavy Haul and Oversized ?
 From cabs and trucks to support equipment, we’re here to help every mile of the journey.
-Count on us to secure the right documents and permits, find the right equipment and operator in our vast network or arrears, make sense of applicable fees and more.

 Parts of a mobile home in a warehouse